-Verizon's AWS spectrum acquisition to be approved by the FCC and Department of JusticeAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's AWS spectrum acquisition to be approved by the FCC and Department of JusticeAlex Wagner - Editorial Director of News and Content

 Reports have been coming out in recent weeks claiming that the Federal Communications Commission and Department of Justice were close to approving Verizon's proposed AWS spectrum acquisition from various cable companies, and now it looks like that's precisely what's going to happen.
 According to CNET, both the FCC are DoJ will be green lighting the deal between Verizon and a group of cable operators, but there will be conditions attached to the approval.
 Verizon will be divesting some of its spectrum to T-Mobile to appease the FCC and has also agreed to speed up the buildout of its new spectrum and also improve its roaming commitments.
 FCC Chairman Julius Genachowski has announced that he believes that the deal should be approved and that he'll soon pass a draft order to the other commissioners in order to do so.